edac-epscor/nmepscor-data-collection-form/README.md

   - Unpin versions and move closer to trunks/stable
 * EMail
 * Content/Dialog Updates
-* Some way to obtain PI and/or account relationships
+* UserProfiles module
+  - Lets people submit PI relationships
+  - It might be nice to have a way to fetch or scrape it
 * More form validators